 If they want you to come in, they are probably going to have detectives there to arrest you, which is likely mandatory for their insurance company to cover any losses.
 They might be able to prove that you took something from the video, but it is hard to say if they are going to be able to prove...Read more »

 I have no record, when i asked for a lawyer the detectives told me if i wanted a lawyer they couldn't help me and would charge me with a felony instead of a misdemeanor.
 I wasn't even given a phone call.
-I was also pulled over for no traffic violation reason and there was no criminal activity the...
+I was also pulled over for no traffic violation reason and there was no criminal...
 Read more »

 You need an attorney to fully review the facts of the case.
 It may be possible to have evidence suppressed if procedures were not followed properly , or if there was no basis for the stop.
 No attorney in this forum is going to be able to say if it can be thrown out without a full review.
 If you...Read more »